-Hoppin’ John is supposed to bring you good luck and fortune in the year ahead so go ahead and make you a big pot of peas and say cheers to 2019!
+Hoppin' John is supposed to bring you good luck and fortune in the year ahead so go ahead and make you a big pot of black-eyed peas and say cheers to the new year!

 Some people cook the rice into the pot of black-eyed peas while others just pour the black-eyed peas over the rice.
 I have to admit, I don't like the peas cooked into the rice because it usually turns out a soggy mess, so this Hoppin' John recipe calls for you to make the rice separately.

 The most important components in Hoppin' John are the pork, black-eyed peas, and rice so you're good to go as long as you have all three items in the recipe!

 Onions, bell peppers, fresh thyme, bay leaves, chicken stock, leftover holiday ham, and bacon are what gives this pot of gold so much flavor.

 If you don't have anymore leftover ham, just fry a few more slices of bacon, and you'll never know the ham was missing.